dele1972/store-web-data/README.md

 ## information

-- rename/move needs 764 on samples and processed
+- rename/move needs 764 permission on samples, processed, error, duplicate
 - config/AppConfig.php should only be used as a template
   - copy that to another folder (outside of document root)
   - include that